-- 7.12 The Appraisal concludes by identifying the pressures arising from modern development which will need to be resisted if the Conservation Area is to retain its character.
-These include: demand for off-street parking, leading to loss of boundary treatments; inappropriate infill development or extensions; use of inappropriate building materials and windows; and the loss of the historic plan form as a result of backland development and plot sub-division.
-The demand for new or extended domestic outbuildings such as garages can have a significant cumulative impact, and the insertion of rooms above such buildings will be resisted (when planning permission is required).
-These pressures are all addressed in policy UC7 and will need to be taken into account in assessing development proposals. - 7.13 The Appraisal also points to the visual importance of the open countryside between Upper Clatford and Goodworth Clatford to the south.
+- 7.13 The Appraisal also points to the visual importance of the open countryside between Upper Clatford and Goodworth Clatford to the south.
 It serves to separate the two communities and contributes to the rural setting of the Conservation Area. - 7.14 National planning policy requires that heritage assets are conserved in a manner appropriate to their significance.
 It sets out a graduated approach to apply when considering the impacts of a proposed development on designated heritage assets such as Conservation Areas.
 This approach is reflected in strategic Local Plan policy E9.
-Within this framework, policy UC7 draws on the Character Appraisal to identify locally-relevant aspects of the character and appearance of the Upper Clatford Conservation Area, to be considered amongst other factors in assessing the impact of proposals on its significance and discharging the statutory duty. - 7.15 The Character Appraisal and the Evidence Statement to policy UC7 identify a number of buildings of local interest which comprise non-designated heritage assets.
-The majority of these are within the Upper Clatford Conservation Area together with others at Anna Valley and Red Rice.
-They are listed in Table 3.
+Within this framework, policy UC7 draws on the Character Appraisal to identify locally-relevant aspects of the character and appearance of the Upper Clatford Conservation Area, to be considered amongst other factors in assessing the impact of proposals on its significance and discharging the statutory duty.

-- 7.16 Supporting evidence for this policy can be found in: - NPPF chapter 16 Conserving and enhancing the historic environment - Local Plan policy E9 - Goodworth Clatford and Upper Clatford Conservation Area Character Appraisal - NDP Evidence Statement for policy UC7 - NDP Feedback document (residents' survey)
+- NPPF chapter 16 Conserving and enhancing the historic environment

+- Local Plan policy E9

+- Goodworth Clatford and Upper Clatford Conservation Area Character Appraisal

+- NDP Evidence Statement

+- NDP Feedback document (residents' survey)